Hazmat Shipping - Air Shipping Guide

 The International Civil Aviation Organization (ICAO) and other national authorities develop regulations for the safe transport of dangerous goods by air.
 They encourage compliance with their dangerous goods regulations.

-You can stay up-to-date on the latest regulations by keeping a current copy of the A.I.R.
-Shipper and the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air.
+You can stay up-to-date on the latest regulations by keeping a current copy of the IATA and the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air.
 The ICAO's technical instructions align with the UN recommendations for the transport of dangerous goods.

 - Stock up on Essential Shipping Forms